pullreports/pullreports-quick-start/README.md

 # pullreports-quick-start

 This repository contains three example [Pull Reports](https://www.pullreports.com) ad hoc reporting and web services applications.

-The applications demonstrate how to embed Pull Reports into three different web frameworks:
+Each example uses [Gradle](https://gradle.org) to embed Pull Reports into a different web application framework:

-1. JEE: The `jee` sub-project is a Java EE application which demonstrates how to embed Pull Reports into a JEE servlet container without any additional deployment framework.
+1. JEE: The `jee` sub-project embeds Pull Reports into a JEE servlet container using only the JEE Servlet API.
 1. Grails: The `grails` sub-project embeds Pull Reports into a [Grails 3](https://grails.org) application.
 1. Spring Boot: The `spring-boot` sub-project embeds Pull Reports into a [Spring Boot](https://projects.spring.io/spring-boot/) application.